JiangXue0820/agentic_ai_chatbot/design_report.md

 ## 💾 Memory Design

 The project implements a three-layer memory architecture that supports both in-session and cross-session context retrieval.
-This design enables dynamic augmentation of conversational context, thereby enhancing the agent’s intent recognition accuracy and improving tool invocation performance.
+The design follows a selective memory retrieval strategy: short-term and session memory are always used to enhance incomplete queries, while long-term memory is only retrieved when the user explicitly requests to recall previous conversations.
+This approach prevents unnecessary memory access during routine tool invocations (e.g., Gmail, weather) and improves both performance and accuracy.

 1. **ShortTermMemory** keeps an in-RAM sliding window of the latest turns so the agent can respond immediately without hitting disk (source: `app/agent/memory.py`):